MarcusKlaus/CalculateEpsilon/README.md

 There is no golden standard method for estimating epsilon in running waters results are sensitive to many parameters, and must always be quality checked!

-For use with different ADV system, the code needs to be adjusted
+This code is for a Nortek Vectrino 4 beam ADV.
+For use with different ADV systems, the code may need to be adjusted.

 Please don't hesitate to contact me for any questions or if you find errors in the code!